 One immediate observation is the 4 Mental Toughness constructs are connected with each other, indicating that they can be conceptualised as part of a common concept: Mental Toughness.

-Examining the relationship with the Big 5 factors we can see that there is a strong relationship between the 4 Mental Toughness Factors and four (4) of the Big Five factors.
+Examining the relationship with the Big Five personality factors we can see that there is a strong relationship between the 4 Mental Toughness Factors and four (4) of the Big Five personality factors.
 These relationships also make theoretical and practical sense.

 Neuroticism has a strong inverse relationship with Control and a degree of inverse relationship with Confidence.
 Indicating that the more you think you are in control of your life and circumstances and have self-belief in your abilities, the less likely you are to show neurotic behaviours (anxiety, etc).